Alumni

 Anastasia Tishena

 Anastasia was a recipient of the Williams-Whitehead scholarship to work in the Tothova lab during the summer of 2018.
 She investigated therapeutic vulnerabilities of cohesin-mutant leukemias in the context of combination treatments.
-Anastasia has since graduated from Williams College and is applying to medical school. |
+After graduating from from Williams College, Anastasia attended and graduated from University of Florida College of Medicine and is currently pursuing internal medicine residency training at University of Florida. |

 Mounica Vallurupalli, M.D.